Tax-loss harvesting, explained

-Tax-loss harvesting: Turn investment losses into tax-savings opportunities
+Potentially turn investment losses into tax-savings opportunities with this tax strategy.

-With the recent market volatility, it’s likely you’ve experienced some difficult losses.
-However, investment losses can be turned into a tax-savings opportunity through a strategy called tax-loss harvesting, which can help lower your tax bill and boost overall investment returns.
+While investment losses are never the desired outcome, the good news is that they can be turned into a tax-savings opportunity through a strategy called tax-loss harvesting, which can help lower your tax bill and boost overall investment returns.

-Now is a good time to consider how this strategy may benefit you.
-An Ameriprise financial advisor can work with you and your tax professional to ensure we have efficient and appropriate tax-strategies in place for your portfolio.
+An Ameriprise financial advisor can work with you and your tax professional to help you develop an appropriate tax strategy for you.

 Here's what to know about tax-loss harvesting: